‘Twas the night before Christmas and on the internet,

 The code flew with such fury that smoke arose from the editor.

-As new features flowed from alpha to beta and they were so much better.
+As the compiler released new features that were oh so much better.

-We watched in wonder as new features appeared.
+We watched in wonder as my browser reloaded.

 Saint Google sprang to the sleigh and to his team gave a whistle.

 And Engineers flew towards the sleigh like heat-seeking missiles.